 My research interests are at the intersection of geographic visualization, spatial cognition, and virtual reality.
 In particular, my work experimentally evaluates how unique aspects enabled by immersive technologies systems (such as embodied movement) affect understanding of 3D data visualizations.

-I joined Penn State in Fall 2014, and received my MS in Geography in the fall of 2016.
-I am currently in the Big Data Social Science- Integrative Graduate Education Research Traineeship (BDSS-IGERT) program.
+I joined Penn State in Fall 2014, and received my MS in Geography in the fall of 2016, which focused on spatial cognition.
+I am an alumnus fellow-trainee in the Big Data Social Science- Integrative Graduate Education Research Traineeship (BDSS-IGERT) program.